lac-dcc/yali/README.md

 > This will download the datasets, build the docker image and create the necessary folders for the project.

+After that, you should copy the `.env.example` file and rename it to `.env`.
-After that, you can set the environment variables into the file `.env` at the project's root.
+You can now set environment variables in the `.env` file at the project's root.
 You can change the following variables:

 <table>
     <tbody>